ronakganatra/awesome-marketing/README.md

 A living document of hand-picked resources for marketers (or, I bookmark too many things to read and forget which folder they're in).

+If you're in B2D or actively marketing to developers and want to join a likeminded group of people, check out the [Developer Marketing Community](https://marketingto.dev/) I'm co-building.

+I'm also co-building [Savepad](https://savepad.app) - a collaborative swipe file SaaS for cross-functional growth/marketing teams.
+Savepad is your little corner on the internet to store, organize, reference, and share all the amazing inspiration, resources, and examples you find online.

+If you found this list helpful, tweet it to let other marketers find it!

 🚧 Very much still a work in progress 🚧

 I also have another list of [awesome-developer-marketing](https://github.com/ronakganatra/awesome-developer-marketing) resources.